smartzplatform/tech-docs/Technical_WP_EN.md

 ## Ethereum

 For compiling smart contracts, we use several C++ versions of the Solidity compiler: [solc](https://github.com/ethereum/solidity).
-We analyze `pragma solidity` and choose the most recent version that satisfies the developer's requirement.
+We analyse `pragma solidity` and choose the most recent version that satisfies the developer's requirement.

 To support the client code, we use [MetaMask](https://metamask.io) or [Mist](https://github.com/ethereum/mist) or [Trust Wallet](https://trustwalletapp.com).